fickludd/dinosaur/README.md

 | Collections, Graphs, MsFeatureIO, MSFeatureProtocol, MzML, Proteins | github.com/fickludd/proteomicore |

-All these dependencies as well as Dinosaur are compiled using `Maven 3.0.3` (https://maven.apache.org).
-Install dependencies by running `mvn install` in the respective dependency source folder.
-Finally running mvn install in the Dinosaur will compile a selfcontained executable and store in the the target folder.
+Dinosaur is compiled using `Maven 3.0.3` (https://maven.apache.org).
+Compile Dinosaur by running `mvn install` in the Dinosaur source code directory, which will generate a selfcontained executable and store it in the target folder, `target/Dinosaur-VERSION.free.jar`.

 Dinosaur configuration and parameters